(Lorne) Smart trad owners all use them, the Factory install them on request....but why?

 experience of long mileage can reveal ALL.
 My Morgans have become the

-The brake reaction bars (or Upper Cross Axle Braces, as they were once known) address the movement of the top of the suspension pillar and locate it with respect to the chassis.
+Brake reaction bars (or Upper Cross Axle Braces, as they were once known) address the movement of the top of the suspension pillar and locates it with respect to the chassis.
 There is already a brace from the bottom of the pillar back to the chassis to locate that end.
-However, under hard braking, the top of the kingpin assembly moves under that force to ill effect.
-There are two basic sources of this movement; (a) the action of the suspension itself, particularly on washboard surfaces and (b) reaction from braking stresses.
-Many have simpkly become used to the vibration of the front when braking, especially hard.
-This costless fix has been used for decades and will cure that.
+However, under hard braking, the top of the kingpin assembly moves under that force to ill effect, being that wobble of the front end you feel..which also reaches the steering wheel.
+Hard braking is urgent enough that you do NOT want to be controlling the steering wheel at the same time!
+There are two basic sources of this movement; (a.) the action of the suspension itself, particularly on washboard surfaces and (b.) rotational reaction from braking stresses.

 I asked Chuck Talbott (then Tech Editor of the Morgan Plus 4 Club) and he told me that all of the racers had installed a brace from the top of the pillar to the chassis where the damper blade is attached.
 I built them myself (as well as for all of the Morgans I have had through the years).
 All were made from aluminum and I used thin wall electrical conduit tubing.